s3rius/obsidian/docs/Python/How to start a python project.md

 Now you know how to create a masterpiece.
 # Creating CLI tool
 What if I want to create a CLI-tool?
-It easier than you think.
+It is easier than you think.

 Let's modify our main file.
 ```python